 You may also enjoy: Things to do near Marble Arch in London

 I joined the queue of Paddington Bear fans to have my photo taken with the marmalade loving bear, and sat on the nearby Paddington Bear bench where there’s a green plaque commemorating the arrival of Paddington bear in 1958.
-Within the Lawn area of shops and cafes, I had a look around the world’s only Paddington Bear shop where I also picked up a leaflet with a charming Paddington Pawprint Trail with ideas for family friendly things to do in Paddington.
-You may also be interested in this Guided Paddington Walking Tour
+Within the Lawn area of shops and cafes, I had a look around the world’s only Paddington Bear shop where I also picked up a leaflet with a charming Paddington Pawprint Trail with ideas for family friendly things to do near Paddington.
+If you’d like to find out about all the Paddington Bear locations with a guide, try this inexpensive Guided Paddington Walking Tour

 2. The Paddington Public Arts Trail

 Paddington station is also the start of the Paddington Public Art Trail, which begins with the Paddington statues on Platform 1 of Paddington station and takes you on a walk to see a total of 22 sculptures throughout the Paddington area.